LocatorOfTangos/project-backend/assumptions.md

 Assumed that the return types of all functions matches the specifications during testing (e.g. assume that auth_login returns a dictionary with key auth_user_id and an integer value).
 This is because these formats are universal across different implementations.

 Assumed that an input error should be thrown if channel_messages is called with a negative start value.
 This is because a negative number is not a valid index when the most recent message is given index 0.

+Assumed that channel names do not need to be only alphanumeric, and can contain whitespace characters.